-The listing control options can also be specified during assembly through switches included in the command string to MACRO-11 (see Chapter 8).
+The listing control options can also be specified at assembly time through switches included in the command string to MACRO-11 (see Chapter 8).
 The use of these switches overrides all corresponding listing control (.LIST or .NLIST) directives specified in the source program.